 Dr. Murphy’s research interests involve understanding and addressing water and health challenges in both developed and developing countries.
 She leads the Water, Health and Applied Microbiology (WHAM) Lab.
 Her research focuses on four key areas related to microbial quality of water and public health: 1.
 Surface water quality and recreation, 2.
 The impact of septic systems and agricultural activity on private wells, 3.
 Microbial Ecology of drinking water distribution systems and 4.
 Water and Sanitation challenges in resource limited settings.
 Her research has been funded by the United States Geological Survey (USGS), the National Institutes of Health, the Bill and Melinda Gates Foundation, UNICEF, Grand Challenges Canada, the Philadelphia Water Department, Drexel’s Academy of Natural Sciences, the Pennsylvania Department of Health (PA Cure funds) and The Department of Public Health for the City of Philadelphia.

 Perspectives Articles byline:

-Heather Murphy joined the WQ&HC in early 2019 and brings over 15 years of international experience in water, sanitation, and hygiene.
-She is an Assistant Professor in the College of Public Health at Temple University in Philadelphia.
+Heather Murphy joined the WQ&HC in early 2019 and brings over 16 years of international experience in water, sanitation, and hygiene.
+She is an Associate Professor in the Ontario Veterinary College at the University of Guelph, in Guelph, Canada.
+She also maintains an adjunct research appointment in the College of Public Health at Temple University in Philadelphia